 top of page

-The weather in Ithaca isn't always good...check before coming!
+The weather in Ithaca isn't always good... check it before coming!

 We try to hold public observing at the Fuertes Observatory every Friday night when the weather permits.
 Even if the weather is prohibitive for stargazing, we will still try to open up for tours of the observatory and its historic telescopes.
 This said, we generally advise visitors to come on clear nights so they can have a fantastic stargazing experience.